Search and replace a target within a project

 Check the results in the preview area of the dialog where you can replace the search string or select another string, press Ctrl+Shift+F again and start a new search.

 To see the list of occurrences in a separate tool window, click Open in Find Window.
 Use this window and its options to group the results, preview them, and work with them further.

-If you want to see each new search result in a separate tab in the Find tool window, click on the bottom of the Find in Files dialog and select the Open Results in New Tab option.
+If you want to see each new search result in a separate tab in the Find tool window, select the Open Results in New Tab checkbox.

 Narrow your search

 You can use different options in the Find in Files dialog to adjust your search process.

 Select options such as Words () or Match case () to find the exact word in a project or match the letter case.

 With selected, GoLand automatically escapes special regex symbols with backslash